KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 #### Running Ansible to configure Proxmox

-After setting up Ansible, the next step is to write and execute the Ansible Playbooks to apply the configurations to Proxmox, which were initially applied manually and described on my [previous post](https://kostaskoutrou.github.io/2026/02/02/cyber-range-as-code-part1.html) and part 1 of this series.
+After setting up Ansible, the next step is to write and **execute the Ansible Playbooks to apply the configurations to Proxmox**, which were initially applied manually and described on my [previous post](https://kostaskoutrou.github.io/2026/02/02/cyber-range-as-code-part1.html) and part 1 of this series.
 The Ansible playbook can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/ansible/proxmox_config.yml), and is also depicted below, with more details in the comments and afterwards:

 {% raw %}
 ```yaml